 - Assess the patient and provide diagnosis.
 Ensure the diagnosis is within scope of this shared care protocol (section 2) and communicated to primary care. - Use a shared decision making approach; discuss the benefits and risks of the treatment with the patient and/or their carer and provide the appropriate counselling (see section 11), to enable the patient to reach an informed decision.
 Obtain and document consent.
 Provide an appropriate patient information leaflet. - Ensure the patient and/or their carer understands that treatment may be stopped if they do not attend for monitoring and treatment review - Assess for contraindications and cautions (see section 4) and interactions (see section 7). - Conduct required baseline investigations and initial monitoring (see section 8). - Initiate and optimise treatment as outlined in section 5.
-Prescribing is normally for at least 12 weeks until the patient is stable and dose optimised. - Prescribe in line with controlled drug prescription requirements (section 6). - Once treatment is optimised, complete the shared care documentation and send to patient's GP practice detailing the diagnosis, brand to be prescribed, current and ongoing dose, any relevant test results and any additional monitoring.
-Include contact information (section 13). - Prescribe sufficient medication to enable transfer to primary care, including where there are unforeseen delays to transfer of care.
+Prescribing is normally for at least 12 weeks until the patient is stable and dose optimised. - Counsel patient to contact their clinician if any new or worsening psychiatric symptoms occur at any point during treatment. - Prescribe in line with controlled drug prescription requirements (section 6). - Once treatment is optimised, complete the shared care documentation and send to patient's GP practice detailing the diagnosis, brand to be prescribed, current and ongoing dose, any relevant test results and any additional monitoring.
+Include contact information (section 13).

-- Conduct the required monitoring in section 8 and communicate the results to primary care.
+- Prescribe sufficient medication to enable transfer to primary care, including where there are unforeseen delays to transfer of care. - Conduct the required monitoring in section 8 and communicate the results to primary care.
 This monitoring, and other responsibilities below, may be carried out by a healthcare professional in primary or secondary care with expertise and training in ADHD, depending on local arrangements. - Determine the duration of treatment and frequency of review.
 After each review, advise primary care whether treatment should be continued, confirm the ongoing dose, and whether the ongoing monitoring outlined in section 9 remains appropriate.
 Trial discontinuations can be managed in primary care within the competence of the prescriber (section 8) with advice/input from the specialist. - Prescribing when a woman becomes or wishes to become pregnant can be managed in primary care with advice/input from the specialist. - Provide advice to primary care on the management of adverse effects if required.